 Every once in a while, employees typically encounter a Big Deal event—this can be presentations to clients, speaking engagements, or charity galas!
 Show the organization cares and is rooting for them by footing the bill for a snazzy outfit from Rent the Runway or Generation Tux.
 It’ll make the recipient look and feel good. 💅

-If you’re an organization that requires specific dress, like business-professional attire in a law office or steel-toed boots for construction firms, expensing those additional costs can go a long way for your employee in terms of budget—but also for their feelings of inclusion and belonging.
+If you’re an organization that requires a specific dress, like business-professional attire in a law office or steel-toed boots for construction firms, expensing those additional costs can go a long way for your employee in terms of budget—but also for their feelings of inclusion and belonging.